 There are diagnostic imaging and lab tests that help your doctor or specialist confirm your diagnosis and monitor your condition.
 Once in hospital for chemotherapy treatment, you can expect to visit our lab to have blood work done the day before each treatment.
 You’ll also meet with one of our General Practitioners in Oncology to discuss treatment progress as well as any questions or concerns you may have.

 Before your first chemotherapy treatment, you will meet with the nurses who will provide information about Karen’s Room (our chemotherapy suite), review medications and side effects and discuss what you can expect during treatment.
-You’ll also be introduced to other members of the cancer care team, including the hospital physician, pharmacist and Cancer Care Navigator.
+You’ll also be introduced to other members of the cancer care team, including the hospital physician, pharmacist and Cancer Care Coordinator.
 You can expect this initial visit to be approximately 2-3 hours.